-Healthy Thanksgiving sides can be delicious, so there’s really no need to “cheat” on Thanksgiving!
+Healthy Thanksgiving sides can be delicious, so there’s really no need to “cheat” this holiday!

 These healthy Thanksgiving sides are so good.
 While turkey no doubt has its place on the Thanksgiving table (and here are simple recipes for roasted turkey breast and roasted turkey legs), for many of us, Thanksgiving sides are the stars of the show.

-The good news for those trying to stick with a healthy diet through the holidays: there are many delicious and healthy Thanksgiving sides!
+The good news for those trying to stick with a healthy diet through the holidays: there are many delicious and healthy options!

 Sour cream, gruyere and parmesan turn the humble yet healthy cauliflower into a delicacy in this wonderful recipe for cauliflower gratin.
 While it’s not particularly low in calories, it is gluten-free and low carb.

 This crustless spinach quiche is low carb and gluten-free.
 It is very easy to make, and you can make it in advance, which is a big plus when it comes to Thanksgiving sides.
-I love to serve this quiche instead of creamed spinach, because it’s so much more presentable!
+I love to serve this healthy quiche instead of creamed spinach because it’s so much more presentable!